Reviews of “Azumanga Daioh” (2001) and related work

 Absurdist slice-of-life comedy.
 Clearly intended for fans of the comic, with too little exposition for a wider audience.
 Superseded by the TV series that followed, and not as good.

 The author of the comic is Azuma Kiyohiko, hence Azu-ma-nga.
 Daioh, “great king”, refers to the magazine where that comic was first published.
 Azuma’s other works include the excellent, more diverse and extensive Yotsubato in a similar style.

 All of high school, specifically for some of the girls in a class.
-None of the guys have identities, but we get to know a few of the teachers.
+None of the male students have identities but a few of the teachers do.

-The slow and fluffy everyday feel surpasses the humble comic strip.
+The slow and fluffy everyday feel surpasses the humble comic strip and the 2001 probe.
 From a certain point in episode 9, it’s a balm for the soul.
-The only things that drag it down are the pedestrian animation quality and the implication that the main characters are all women—and romantically uninvolved—not for arbitrary or feminist reasons but for objectification.
-There are many ways that added realism could have improved the show and just as many ways it could have damaged the material.
-The delicate balance might be coincidental, but Azumanga Daioh stands out as the finest of its breed among dozens of similar Japanese shows “about nothing”.
+The only things that drag it down are the industrial-standard animation quality and the implication that the main characters are all female—and romantically uninvolved—for objectification, not for arbitrary or feminist reasons.
+There are many ways that added diversity and realism could have improved the show, but there are some ways it could have damaged the material.
+The delicate balance might be coincidental, but Azumanga Daioh stands out as the finest of a hundred similar Japanese shows “about nothing”.

 References here: Strawberry Marshmallow (2005), K-On!
 (2009), Dear Lemon Lima (2009), My Ordinary Life (2011), Miss Kobayashi’s Dragon Maid (2017), Asobi Asobase: Workshop of Fun (2018), Dragon Pilot: Hisone and Masotan (2018), Keep Your Hands Off Eizouken!
 (2020).